-- (A) the accused 's belief arose from his or her own intoxication or recklessness, or (B) the accused did not take reasonable steps to ascertain whether the complainant - (B) the accused did not take reasonable steps to ascertain whether the complainant affirmatively consented.
+- (A) the accused's belief arose from his or her own intoxication or recklessness, or - (B) the accused did not take reasonable steps to ascertain whether the complainant affirmatively consented.

 Educ.
 Code § 67386, subd. (a)(2).)

 Similarly, it will not be a valid excuse that the accused believed the complainant affirmatively consented where the accused knew or reasonably should have known that the complainant was unable to consent because he or she was: